milgra/vmp/doc/USER.md

 ## 11. Supporting user interfaces

-Zen Music's supporting user interface are the following :
+Visual Music Player's supporting user interface are the following :

 - The metadata/tag editor
 - The settings viewer/editor